COVID-19 Information for Prospective Students

 We will not be bringing large groups to campus during the fall.
 Events such as Family Weekend, Lectureship and Homecoming are canceled or will be held virtually.
 For information on all fall semester guidelines, please visit harding.edu/fall20.

-As of June 8, campus is open to visitors by appointment only.
-Please note that due to COVID-19, we will limit visits to one visitor/family per admissions counselor.
+Campus is open and ready to host you for a visit!
 Each guest will be asked to follow university guidelines and wear a mask indoors as well as maintain social distancing practices possible.
 Please bring your own mask.

 “Virtual” Visit Options:

-If you are not able to come to campus, we have created a few options for you to get any questions answered and experience Harding right from home.
+If you are not able to come to campus, we have created a couple of options for you to get any questions answered and experience Harding right from home.

-- You can also contact your recruiter to set up a personalized zoom visit.
+- You can contact your recruiter or sign up here to set up a personalized zoom visit.
 During this visit you will be able to talk with your recruiter, a faculty member in your area of interest and financial aid.
 You can also request any special visitors to attend as well such as international programs or honors college representatives.

 - Check out our online virtual tour anytime!